 One hundred years ago, Americans were battling a global pandemic and gearing up for the Presidential election of 1920.
 The show is more timely now than ever, and theatrically combines then and now through its music, choreography, design, and humor.

 Jeannette is more than a musical—it’s a mission.
 A story about equal representation for all Americans.
 The cast is comprised of performers who are Black, Brown, Asian, White, Indigenous, gay, straight, and trans.
-We are committed to anti-racist practices and gathering BIPOC designers, staff, and producers so the show will benefit from diverse viewpoints and experiences.
+We are committed to anti-racist, anti-homophobic, and anti-sexists practices, and to gathering BIPOC designers, staff, and producers so the show will benefit from diverse viewpoints and experiences.
 We are leading the way for a more inclusive Broadway, both onstage and off.

 Jeannette was one of three musicals selected (from 400+ applications) for the Eugene O’Neill Theater Center’s National Music Theater Conference in June 2019.
 In February 2020, Jeannette was featured at Broadway Across America’s annual conference.
 Of the 11 new musicals at the conference, Jeannette was the only original musical (not based on a book or movie) and the only show written by a BIPOC composer and lyricist.

 In the summer and fall of 2020, Ari and Lauren did a 20-minute virtual performance at online fundraisers for progressive candidates and non-profit organizations, including Senator Mark Kelly, Representative Cori Bush, Level Forward, and Supermajority.

 Jeannette is thrilled to partner with City Year Philadelphia to launch The Jeannette Experience, a week-long interactive curriculum that brings the story of Jeannette Rankin to students in grades 5-8.
 The program will launch Monday, March 22 at Lewis C. Cassidy Academics Plus School in Philadelphia, PA.